 To attract and retain qualified individuals, salaries and benefits have been increased.

 Through their Association, North Carolina’s Sheriffs offer a scholarship program that gives deserving students the opportunity to pursue higher education opportunities in the field of criminal justice.
-Ten $1,000 scholarships are given per semester, a total of twenty per year, to students attending one of the four-year programs in North Carolina colleges and universities.
+Scholarships are given per year to students attending one of the four-year programs in North Carolina colleges and universities.